 SPED 525.
 Characteristics of Students with Moderate/ Severe Disabilities (3)

-Historical and philosophical perspectives of programs related to students with moderate/severe disabilities. educational programs.
-Research on curricular approaches, and characteristics with emphasis on services in context of school reform.
+Historical and philosophical perspectives of programs related to students with moderate/severe disabilities.
+Research on educational programs, curricular approaches, and characteristics with emphasis on services in context of school reform.